 About

 The RISC-V Router by Start9 makes advanced networking and network security accessible to everyone.
-The router is open source, from hardware to OS, and is the only one designed specifically to accommodate the complex needs of home-based self-hosting.
+Built on a RISC-V processor with an open-source boot stack and operating system, it is the most open router on the market — and the only one designed specifically for the complex needs of home-based self-hosting.

 Units are expected to ship no later than September 2026.